All Episodes

 We can't run from the media.

-Walker's not running for the media.
+Walker's not running from the media.

 He's just not playing the game.

-But that's been the track record.
+No Republican should, but that's been the track record.

 Throw a controversial Republican overboard so you can look good to the media.

-It's a selfish vain ploy.
+It's a selfish, vain ploy.

 And it is ultimately destructive for the party.